-Dr. Wout De Backer is a researcher assistant professor at the University of South
+Dr. Wout De Backer is an assistant professor at the University of South Carolina.

-Carolina.
-During his post-doctoral research, he was Program Manager for the Robotic
+During his post-doctoral research, he was Program Manager for the Robotic Additive

-Additive Manufacturing team at the McNAIR Center for Aerospace Innovation and Research.
+Manufacturing team at the McNAIR Center for Aerospace Innovation and Research.
+Dr.

 (CAD&A) and currently has several pending patents.
 In 2016, he was awarded as one

 of the American Institute of Aeronautics and Astronautics (AIAA) and Aviation Week’s

 20 Twenties, as he was recognized as one of tomorrow’s aerospace leaders for his contributions

 to the aerospace field, scientific research and the broader community.
 Dr. De Backer